-Our comprehensive and up-to-date pandemic plan
+Our comprehensive pandemic plan for 2021

 We expect that our successful 2020 plan will serve as the basis for our gradual re-opening in 2021, along with any new measures required by public health officials.
 Our 2020 plan included: